mobahagt123/Predicting-Student-Scores-Using-Linear-Regression-Model/README.md

 ### Conclusion

+### Conclusion

-We built A model that predict Student score with 95% variability, Means that 95% for our data can explained by our model, Also our model have a high performance with little or no bias nor variance.
+We built A model that predicts Student scores with 95% variability, which means that 95% of our data can be explained by our model, Also our model has a high performance with little or no bias or variance.